ricokahler/flair/README.md

 export default Component;
 ```

-This pattern rocks because it creates styles on a component level and it's simple for a parent component to override child styles.
+This pattern is great because it creates styles on a component level and it's simple for a parent component to override child styles.
 For example, in Material UI, a parent component can override `title` styles like so:

 ```js
 // Parent.js